Yasmin Padamsee Forbes

 Yasmin graduated with a Master’s in Media Ecology and Film Production from New York University and a Master’s in Public Administration from Harvard University.
 She also served as the Harvard Alumni Representative in Myanmar and Alumni Board of Directors for the Harvard Kennedy School and was awarded the Julius Babbitt Volunteer award in 2018 for her leadership role within the HKS alumni community.

-Yasmin serves as a Commissioner for the Cambridge Human Rights Commission and lives in Cambridge with her husband Eben and daughter.
+Yasmin serves as a Commissioner for the Cambridge Human Rights Commission and lives in Cambridge.